-The ICMA Center for Public Safety Management has now contracted with the Center for Public Safety Management, LLC (CPSM) to be the exclusive provider of public safety technical assistance for ICMA and to provide training and research for the Association's members and will represent ICMA in its dealings with the federal government and other public safety professional associations.
-CPSM is comprised of the same individuals using the same operations research techniques and approaches that they have for the past seven years as direct ICMA providers.
+The ICMA Center for Public Safety Management will be maintaining the same team of individuals performing the same level of service that it has for the past seven years.
+The contracting entity will be "Center for Public Safety Management, LLC" (CPSM).
+This entity will be the exclusive provider of public safety technical assistance for ICMA and will continue to provide training and research for the Association's members and will represent ICMA in its dealings with the federal government and other public safety professional associations.

 CPSM's local government technical assistance experience includes workload and deployment analysis, using our unique methodology and subject matter experts to examine department organizational structure and culture, identify workload and staffing needs as well as industry best practices.
-We have conducted over 200 such studies in 36 states and 155 communities ranging in size from 8,000 population Boone, IA to 800,000 population Indianapolis, IN.
+We have conducted over 200 such studies in 32 states and 120 communities ranging in size from 8,000 population Boone, IA to 800,000 population Indianapolis, IN.

 Thomas Wieczorek is the Director of the Center for Public Safety Management.
 Leonard Matarese serves as the Director of Research & Program Development.
 Dr. Dov Chelst is the Director of Quantitative Analysis.
-Joseph Pozzo is the Senior Manager for Fire/EMS.